 4 Scholars have highlighted the ebb and flow of shareholder-stakeholder approaches in different jurisdictions, as well as the peculiar - and particularly strong - stakeholder orientation of China's corporate law regime, which falls squarely within the concept of heterodox stakeholderism in the Global South as described here.
-See Ronald J. Gilson & Curtis J. Milhaupt, Shifting Influence on Corporate Governance: Capital Market Completeness and Policy Channeling, 12 HARV.
-BUS.
-L. REV. 1, 49 (2022) (describing the Chinese system under the influence of the Communist Party as last decades, Brazil has largely eliminated shareholders' limited liability for the benefit of stakeholders, such as workers, consumers, and victims of environmental harm.
+See Ronald J. Gilson & Curtis J. Milhaupt, Shifting Influence on Corporate Governance: Capital Market Completeness and Policy Channeling, 12 last decades, Brazil has largely eliminated shareholders' limited liability for the benefit of stakeholders, such as workers, consumers, and victims of environmental harm.
 Before interest in ESG exploded in the Global North, Indonesia and India mandated corporate social responsibility, and India and South Africa required dedicated committees in charge of social responsibility.
-In the 2000s, South Africa also broke new ground both by boldly pushing for Black ownership and empowerment in corporate governance, and by expanding workers' ability to enforce directors' duties under the Companies Act.
-South Africa has been hailed as a "global leader in sustainable corporate governance."5
+While legal reforms seeking to advance diversity in corporate governance date back to the last two decades in the Global North, Malaysia has boldly pursued affirmative action in corporate ownership for the benefit of the Malays since the 1970s, while South Africa has pushed for greater Black ownership and empowerment in corporate governance through its laws on Broad-Based Black Economic Empowerment (B-BBEE) since 2003.
+South Africa has also innovated by expanding workers' ability to enforce directors' duties under the Companies Act of 2008, and has been hailed as a "global leader in sustainable corporate governance."
+5

 Taken together, these developments offer a different picture of corporate governance developments around the world.
-Although Global South constitutional law and courts have achieved significant recognition and notoriety in the literature on comparative constitutional law for their distinct approaches to enforcing social rights,6 developing countries' heterodoxies in corporate law - be they regarded as promising innovations or pernicious developments - have been largely neglected.
-The comparative literature on corporate law remains dominated by North-North comparison,7 individual country studies of developing economies,8 regional studies,9 and works focusing on the common-civil law divide.10 The growing literature on China often regards it as exceptional and fails to place it within a continuum of heterodox stakeholderism in developing countries.11 Studies that incorporate a broader set of developed and developing economies often do not engage in North-South comparisons.12
+Although Global South constitutional law and courts have achieved significant recognition and notoriety in the literature on comparative constitutional law for their distinct approaches to enforcing social rights, developing countries heterodoxies in corporate law - be they regarded as promising innovations or pernicious developments - have been largely neglected.
+The comparative literature on corporate law remains dominated by North-North comparison, individual country studies of developing economies, regional studies, and works focusing on the common-civil law divide.
+The growing literature on China often regards it as exceptional and fails to place it within a continuum of heterodox stakeholderism in developing